 I was on a major crossroads in 2006.
 I walked out on my last band and decided to leave the music business.
-I was burnt out and bummed out.
+I was burned out.
 I figured my only redemption from a life of mediocrity was to become a DJ.
 It was a brilliant idea, one that I sort of swaggered into with the smooth kow-towing of a political candidate.
 I was on the can when it hit me.
 “Yeah, I could do that… play my favourite tunes… get free drinks and make some cash.”
 I was quite well-known in the local rock swap in those days.
 I knew all the promoters in the bars and venues around Camden.
-Those darkly dreaming places where unsigned bands converge like vultures circling a corpse, hoping for a slice of the action.
-We were ruthless, the lot of us.
-My bandmates were my bodyguards and boogeymen.
-It sounds complicated but when you’re 23 and trying to score a record deal, nothing is simpler.
+Those darkly dreaming places where unsigned bands converge like vultures circling a corpse hoping for a slice of the action.

 Then I was reminded of Mack the Hack; a fortysomething club owner who was a total tool.
 If I was a toolette in those days he was a fucking power tool.
 My band never actually played his venue, but I was a regular because he was the only nightclub owner in Camden who knew more about obscure 1960s music than I did, and that was enough for me to despise him.
-Also, he hung out with minor celebrities and was on first-name basis with A&R from some of the major labels so it was in my interest to keep him sweet.
+Also, he was on first-name basis with A&R from some of the major labels so it was in my interest to keep him sweet.
 I drew the line at sleeping with him.
 We made plans to meet for coffee and discuss a possible slot at his new party line.
 Mack showed up 20 minutes late with earphones the size of saucers.
-I don’t have the best eyesight, so from a few meters away I thought he had a crazy ass fungal infection growing out of his lobes.
 He ordered two espressos.
 The first he downed straight up.
 The second he used to girdle his long, spindly fingers around the rim, spilling coffee every time his laugh exploded into a wheezing rasp that wouldn’t be out of place in a sanatorium.
 We talked about music (I don’t think my conversation extended to much else in those days) and I showed him an impromptu setlist that I just happened to have with me.
 He didn’t have to know that I’d spent half the night in its painstaking creation.

 He was impressed that I included artists like Dragonfly, It’s All Meat, The Litter, Sharon Tandy, The Daily Flash, Les Fleur de Lys and The Third Bardo, and that I had timed each intro and outro sequence to perfectly meld into the next track.
 I didn’t have any DJing experience, but years of recording demos and EPs in backwater studios meant that it was second nature for me to time everything.
 He said I’m in, and asked if I wanted to go back to his place and listen to some rare records.
 I said no thank you and got the hell out of there.